 Most of us buy life insurance so we can financially provide for the people—and sometimes the organizations—we love should we pass away.

 As a result, picking the right beneficiaries is a pretty important part of that whole process.
-But how do you do that, and how do you do it without making mistakes that can cost your loved ones money or even cause them to become entangled in a messy legal battle?
+But how do you do that?
+And how do you do it without making mistakes that can cost your loved ones money or get them entangled in a messy legal battle?

-The answer, or at least part of it, is to carefully consider who or what you designate as beneficiaries of your life insurance policy--a feat you should have an easier time accomplishing after reading through the following pieces of advice.
+The answer is to carefully consider who or what you designate as beneficiaries of your life insurance policy.
+This should be much easier after reading through the following pieces of advice.

 For starters, you should know that you can name any of the following as life insurance beneficiaries: